kasemdeautsch/PP3/README.md

 **Existing Features**

 - The Starting message
-  - the program starts with a message to introduce itself and descripes what it does like it receives subject name as anumber and then displays the name of subjects and waits the user to enter his choice.
+  - The program starts with a message to introduce itself and descripes what it does,\
+    like it receives subject name as a number and then displays the name of subjects and waits the user to enter his choice.

 ![](/media/starting.png)